kevickstrom/poker_ws/README.md

 The last window is a collection of the other necessary nodes to run / automate.

 Current progress:
    Game will be played via console UI (cmd like inputs)
+   Working on configuring GoPro to recognize playing cards to update the visualizer with
+   Right now most everything is a service.
+I don't like this and intend to parameterize the nodes / change the interface to
+         use more ROS features but I need to get it working first.

    Next step:
    Arduino player action puck (3 button inputs)